csiro-data-school/python/_episodes/13-functions.md

 - "Arguments in the function call are matched to the parameters in the function definition."
 - "Optional arguments have a default value in the function definition."
 - "Functions return results with the `return` statement."
+- "Functions without explicit `return` values return `None`."
+- "Within a function, `print` communicates with humans, `return` communicates with the computer."
 - "Use docstrings to document your functions in a standard way."

 ---